maricapasquali/bd-winery-desktop-app/README.md

 ##Run
-Just run the .exe file in the current directory.
-On Linux system you may need to run it via command line `java -jar Gestionale.jar`.
+Just run the .exe file in the current directory (only Windows System), or you may need to run it via command line `java -jar Gestionale.jar`, for all System.
 When the application requires `Azienda.accdb`, provide this file as input.
+The database does not require a password.

 ##Login
 Admin
 User Name : marica.pasquali
 Password : ciao1234

-Dipendente
+Employee
 User Name : mario.rossi
 Password : ciao

 Part-Time
 User Name : filippo.bianchi
 Password : ciao5678